All about visit to Canada

 The exception to this requirement comes with U.S citizens.
 They can continue their travels using only an American passport without worrying about getting stuck at the airport due to unforeseen circumstances, as we all know too well!

 Most visitors can stay for up to 6 months in Canada.

-At the port of entry, the border services officer may allow you to stay for less or more than 6 months.
-If so, they’ll put the date you need to leave by in your passport.
-They might also give you a document, called a visitor record, which will show the date you need to leave by.
+The border services officer may allow you to stay for less or more than 6 months at the port of entry.
+If so, they’ll put the date you need to leave in your passport.
+They might also give you a visitor record document, which will show the date you need to leave by.

 Make sure you need a visitor visa before you apply

 You may need a visitor visa or an Electronic Travel Authorization.
 The entry document you need depends on: